arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/automateforgood/README.md

 # AutomateForGood Web Application

-This is a Flask application that lists the latest articles within the DevOps Space.
+This is a simple flask application that lists the latest articles within the DevOps Space.

 ## Run